-Five players the Seahawks figure to have their eye on at this week’s NFL Combine
+Five players the Seahawks figure to have their eye on at this week’s NFL combine

 Assessing exactly what the Seahawks will do in the draft, though, is trickier than ever.

-Seattle has just four picks, as confirmed by the NFL Friday, fewer than any team in the league.
+Seattle has just four picks, fewer than any team in the league.
 All, at least, are in the first five rounds, which gives Seattle some ammo for making some moves to add more picks, which it’s widely assumed the Seahawks will do.

-That especially makes sense if Seattle wants a defensive linemen, since a player the Seahawks might have among their targets at 21 could still maybe be available in the mid-30s or so, allowing for a move down and an accumulation of picks in later rounds.
+That especially makes sense if Seattle wants a defensive linemen, since a player the Seahawks might have among their targets at 21 could still be available in the mid-30s or so, allowing for a move down and an accumulation of picks in later rounds.

 “The depth is outstanding,’’ Jeremiah said of the defensive line class this year.

-The Seahawks, of course, could look at other positions, as well, and trying to discern exactly what Seattle will do in the draft is generally a losing cause.
+The Seahawks, of course, could look at other positions, so trying to discern exactly what Seattle will do in the draft is generally a losing cause.

-But as the Seahawks head to the Combine, here are five players it makes sense to think they will be keeping a close eye on:
+As the Seahawks head to the combine, here are five players it makes sense to think they will be keeping a close eye on:

 Montez Sweat, defensive end/edge rusher, Mississippi State